-For specific information about your pre-admission visit, please see the information in the "My Surgery Binder".
+For specific information about your pre-admission visit, please refer to the information in the "My Surgery Binder".

 During your pre-admission visit, we will take you on a tour of 10 Eaton South, the inpatient ward where you will go after surgery.

-Our physiotherapist may show you the Step Down Unit during this tour.
+\Please note:

-\Please note: If you do not come for your pre-admission visit, your surgery will be cancelled unless other arrangements have been made for you.
+If you do not come for your pre-admission visit, your surgery will be canceled unless other arrangements have been made for you.